 For and Iceland trip with a difference, North Iceland is definitely the winter workshop to experience this year.

 You need to be capable of walking for sustained periods, along footpaths and up moderate inclines.
 There will be no strenuous activity but it is advised that you take walks before the trips so you can cope with walking in snow, with a backpack and enjoy a week of photography in a cold climate.

-Meeting place is Keflavik Arrivals lounge at 15:30 on Saturday 1st December 2018, or you are welcome to join the recommended group flight to Iceland from Heathrow to Keflavik.
-Here are the flight times from London > Iceland
+Meeting place is Keflavik Arrivals at 15:30 on Saturday 22nd February 2020, or you are welcome to join the recommended group flight to Iceland from Heathrow to Keflavik.

 Ensure you bring good quality and above all footwear.
 I use a combination of walking shoes for driving and everyday use alongside North Face Chillkats, which are snow boots with padding and warmth for the coldest of nights.
 Iceland does not get anywhere near as cold as mainland Sweden or Finland (up to -40c for example) but I suggest merino wool socks and insulated boots.
 Wind chill can be a massive factor, so ensure you have merino wool base layers / leggings as we will be standing around in exposed places often for reasonable lengths of time.
 Ski sallopettes are perfect, a down jacket can be hired if not bought.
 Pack a comfortable mid layer too.
 Ensure a quality hat and gloves are part of your wardrobe.